Slaframine: Metabolism

-Liver is the major site of slaframine metabolism where it has been suggested that slaframine is metabolized in the liver by a microsomal flavoprotein oxidase to the ketoimine metabolite consisting of quaternary nitrogen separated from an acetate ester by two carbon atoms.
+The liver is the major site of slaframine metabolism.
+It has been suggested that slaframine is metabolized in the liver by a microsomal flavoprotein oxidase to the active metabolite consisting of a quaternary nitrogen separated from an acetate ester by two carbon atoms.

-It is apparent to reveal that the more direct access to hepatic tissues provided by the route of administration, the shorter the time interval to the onset of salivation.
+The more direct access to hepatic tissues provided by the route of administration, the shorter the time interval to the onset of salivation.

 Toxicity

 In horses, excessive salivation is usually the first sign of slaframine exposure.
 Signs typically develop within hours of exposure.
-The Slaframine poisoning or slobbers likely occur in a cooler and wetter spring or fall because these seasons are ideal for the growth of the fungus Rhizoctonia leguminicola.
+Slaframine poisoning or slobbers usually occur in a cooler and wetter spring or fall because these seasons are ideal for the growth of the fungus Rhizoctonia leguminicola.
 The other clinical signs associated with the "slobbers syndrome" include salivation, lacrimation, feed refusal, bloating, stiff joints, diarrhea, and weight loss.

 The clinical signs of slaframine toxicity are similar in all species.
 When animals are fed with slaframine contaminated forage then they salivate profusely.
 The experiment shows that a single dose of slaframine produces salivation for 6–10 hours.
-However, clinically affected animals can slobber for several days because they are fed with continued slaframine contaminated forages.
-Various other animals like sheep, swine, and guinea pigs were also found to suffer from Cyanosis and open-mouth breathing under experimental conditions in sheep, swine, and guinea pigs.
+However, clinically affected animals can salivate for several days because they continue to be fed with slaframine contaminated forages.
+Various other animals like sheep, swine, and guinea pigs were also found to suffer from cyanosis and open-mouth breathing under experimental conditions.
 Pigs were also observed to vomit, became dyspneic, and collapse with stiffened pelvic limbs.

 Diagnosis and treatment

 Generally, diagnosis of slaframine toxicity is done by observation of clinical signs (salivation) in animals consuming legume forage, particularly red clover hay.
 Further tests such as isolating in cultures can be done to identify the fungus Rhizoctonia leguminicola in the hay.
 Although chemical analysis for slaframine is not usually necessary, chromatographic methods for detecting the toxin in hay, plasma, or milk have been described.
-Slowly, the slobber symptoms recover when the contaminated hay is removed, however clinical signs may persist for 1–2 days following removal of the toxic forage.
-In severe cases, atropine may be of benefit that helps in reversing the parasympathomimetic effects of slaframine, however it is unlikely to be completely resolving clinical signs.
+The slobber symptoms pass slowly when the contaminated hay is removed, however clinical signs may persist for 1–2 days following removal of the toxic forage.
+In severe cases, atropine may be of benefit that helps in reversing the parasympathomimetic effects of slaframine, however it is unlikely to completely resolve clinical signs.